ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/neural_tube_defects.rst

 Disease Description
 -------------------

+Neural tube defects occur when neural tube fails to close completely during development.
+The GBD 2017 case definition includes **spina bifida**, in which part of the spinal cord and/or meninges are uncovered by skin; **encephalocele**, a congenital defect characterized by sac-like protrusions of the brain and meninges through openings in the skull; and **anencephaly**, the absence of a major portion of the brain, skull, and scalp. *Spina bifida occulta*, a much less severe form of spina bifida where the defect in vertebral column remains covered by skin, is excluded from the GBD case definition of spina bifida.

+All infants born with anencephaly die during the first few weeks of life, as there is no remission and no cure for this condition.
+Infants born with spina bifida or encephalocele typically require surgical intervention during the first few weeks of life, and thereafter may experience a range of neural and motor complications.
+Our case definitions of spina bifida and encephalocele do not consider surgical intervention for either condition as remission.

 Spina bifida corresponds to the ICD-10_ codes Q05.0, Q05.4,Q05.6, Q05.7, Q05.8, and Q05.9.
 Encephalocele corresponds to the ICD-10 codes Q01.2, Q01.8, and Q01.9.
 Anencephaly corresponds to the ICD-10 codes Q00.0 and Q00.2.
 [GBD-2017-YLD-Capstone-Appendix-1]_

 .. _ICD-10: https://en.wikipedia.org/wiki/ICD-10